 The biggest reason why one is unable to let go of a toxic relationship when you still love them is that one puts on rose-tinted glasses.
 As said in the show Bojack Horseman by Wanda Pierce, “When you look at someone through rose-colored glasses, all the red flags just look like regular flags.”

 Ending toxic relationships is about removing the filter that you’ve so conveniently set in front of your eyes to prevent yourself from pointing out what’s going wrong.
-Whether it’s fear of being lonely, being scared of your partner or some kind of terrible Stockholm syndrome, it’s time to take off the glasses.
+Whether it’s fear of being lonely, being scared of your partner or some kind of terrible Stockholm syndrome.

 Related Reading: Avoidant Attachment: Causes And How it Affects Relationships